The Hunchback of Notre Dame (musical): The Hunchback of Notre Dame (2014–present)

-2016–17 saw the first wave of US regional theatres to produce the musical; one theatre (Music Theatre Wichita) received a $10,000 grant from the National Endowment for the Arts to financially aid the production.
-In December 2017 the show finally got its New York debut with its NY Regional Premiere at the White Plains Performing Arts Center and opened to outstanding reviews.

-An adaption of the musical, debuted in 2016 at the Music Circus in Sacramento, embraced the novel's assertion that Quasimodo had become deaf after constantly ringing bells all his life by incorporating sign language into the show.
+A wave of US regional theatre productions of the musical began in 2016; one theatre, Music Theatre Wichita, received a $10,000 grant from the National Endowment for the Arts to financially support the production.
+In December 2017 the show was staged at the White Plains Performing Arts Center in New York State and opened to outstanding reviews.
+An adaption of the musical in 2016 at the Music Circus in Sacramento, California, embraced the novel's assertion that Quasimodo had become deaf after constantly ringing bells all his life by incorporating sign language into the show.
 Deaf actor John McGinty was cast as Quasimodo, with a surrogate singer (one of the Notre Dame saints, played by Jim Hogan) singing Quasimodo's songs while McGinty signed.
+A production was staged outdoors in the amphitheater at Tuacahn Center for the Arts July 29 to October 15, 2016.